darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying genuine bottlenecks.
 Remember that simplicity and clarity enhance robustness and evolvability."

 In practice, this means that instead of guessing where your code might be slow and optimizing those parts upfront, you should write clear and functional code initially.
 Once your program works as expected, use performance analysis tools to identify where it's actually slow.
 This approach saves time and effort by avoiding unnecessary optimizations while ensuring your code remains easy to understand and modify over time.

+# 2024-01-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that is easy to understand and maintain.
+Remember, you're not just writing code for machines but also for fellow humans who will read it later.
+Optimize for readability, modularity, and scalability.
+And always keep in mind that less complexity often leads to fewer bugs and easier debugging."

+In practical terms:
+1. Write DRY (Don't Repeat Yourself) code.
+2. Use descriptive variable names.
+3. Comment your code effectively, but let the code itself do most of the talking.
+4. Design for flexibility and anticipate future changes.
+5. Test early, test often, and automate your tests.